ibm-cloud-docs/cloud-object-storage/tutorials/cos-events-at.md

 {: codeblock}
 {: cli}

-If you can't see the above example with instructions, At the context switcher above the main heading, choose "CLI" to see the examples you will be working with.
+If you can't see the above example with instructions, choose "CLI" in the context switcher above the main heading to see the examples you will be working with.

 ## Creating your instance of {{site.data.keyword.at_full_notm}}
 {: #tracking-cos-events-create-at}